ojkelly/paranoidmode.com/README.md

 An opinionated guide to setting up and using PGP keys in a [post-Snowden](https://en.wikipedia.org/wiki/Edward_Snowden) world.

+> **NOTE:** I have not completed this guide yet.
+There's a heap of stuff stubbed out, or unstarted.
+>
+> I have finished the [guide on creating your keys](/pgp.), so it's worth a read if you need to do it.

+> Owen

 This is written for a `threat model` of either a `nation state` or [close enough to one](https://en.wikipedia.org/wiki/Tin_foil_hat).
 As such is may need more hardware than you expect.
 Don't let that deter you.

 The hardware required can be purchased for less than $150USD.
 If you have an old computer lying around you can probably use that.